Dr3cas/RBP-Score/README.md

   Multiple sequence alignment and distance calculation to evaluate divergence

 - **Structure-based comparison**
-  Structural similarity assessment using AlphaFold models and tools like DALI
+  Structural similarity assessment using ColabFold models and tools like Foldseek

 - **Scoring system**
   Integration of all evidence into a global **RBP-Score**, allowing ranking of candidates